Toloka/toloka-kit/README.md

 Main advantages of Toloka:
   - **Top-quality data** -  Collect and annotate training data that meets and exceeds industry quality standards thanks to multiple quality control methods and mechanisms available in Toloka.
-  - **Scalable projects** - Have any amounts of image, text, speech, audio or video data collected and labeled for you by millions of skilled Toloka users across the globe.
+  - **Scalable projects** - Have any amounts of image, text, speech, audio, or video data collected and labeled for you by millions of skilled Toloka users across the globe.
-  - **Cost-efficiency** - Save time and money with this purpose-built platform for handling large-scale data collection and annotation projects, on demand 24/7, at your own price and within your timeframe.
+  - **Cost-efficiency** - Save time and money with this purpose-built platform for handling large-scale data collection and annotation projects, on-demand 24/7, at your own price and within your timeframe.
   - **Free, powerful API** - Build scalable and fully automated human-in-the-loop machine learning pipelines with a powerful open API.